CultivationKid/MagicImmaculateGird/README.md

 <h2>The Magic Grid</h2>
-<p>EComplete the Grid by Solving Which Cards Enter Each Category.</p>
+<p>Complete the Grid by Solving Which Cards Enter Each Category.</p>

 <table>
 <tr>